bradstiff/react-app-location/README.md

     </div>
 );

-//id is parsed from the URL, cast to int, and provided in props const Article = ({id}) => <header>`Article ${id}`</header>;
+//id is parsed from the URL, cast to int, and passed in props const Article = ({id}) => <header>`Article ${id}`</header>;

 const NotFound = () => (